Visiting a coffee roaster is an amazing opportunity to widen the coffee experience.

 We opened a bag from Nicaragua, and I stooped over with my face right near the green coffee beans and inhaled deeply through my nose.
 I instantly felt like I was in a forest, surrounded by coffee plants.
 You can really smell the aroma of freshness coming off the beans – like any other type of fresh produce.
 These Nicaraguan beans are very well grown – and more on the expensive side — so they have a very distinct strong aroma (and when roasted well, they retain a similar flavor).

-With this particular bag, my first impression was that of a fruity dark chocolate.
-That is what instantly popped in my mind – it was as if I had shoved my head in a bag of dark chocolate bars.
+With this particular bag, my first impression was that of fruity dark chocolate.
+That is what instantly popped into my mind – it was as if I had shoved my head in a bag of dark chocolate bars.
 I couldn’t really put a finger on what the fruit was – and often it turns out that is the case.
 The smell is incredibly powerful coming right off the raw beans – you can almost taste it.

 Roasting is as much an art as it is a science.
 There are ‘rules of thumb’ that a roaster follows, but they are by no means the be all end all.
-In order to achieve a certain flavor after roasting, it is often simply a matter of following some general guidelines and using the initial aroma as a sense for what the coffee perhaps ‘should’ taste like in the end.
+In order to achieve a certain flavor after roasting, it is often simply a matter of following some general guidelines and using the initial aroma as a sense of what the coffee perhaps ‘should’ taste like in the end.
 So it is ok at the beginning when you can’t pinpoint exactly what an aroma is – it’s more about the whole experience.

-Let me take you through the roasting process – as this is the first time I’ve ever visited a roaster, I got a first hand look, and I hope to share that with you.
+Let me take you through the roasting process – as this is the first time I’ve ever visited a roaster, I got a first-hand look, and I hope to share that with you.
 Future visits will no doubt uncover subtle nuances, but today I want to share with you what I learned from Conduit Coffee Roasters.

 This doesn’t mean you can’t get coffee from other regions at different times of the year – green coffee tends to store fairly well, from between 6 to 12 months.
 According to Jesse here at Conduit, some coffees even improve after sitting for a period of time.
-There are natural changes which happen to the green coffee as it sits.
+There are natural changes that happen to the green coffee as it sits.
 So just because one coffee is not in season, doesn’t mean it’s not available.

 The roasting process itself is somewhat simple, yet potentially infinitely complex.
-The basic concept: green coffee is placed in the hopper at the top of the roaster – typically Jesse roasts in 10 pound batches.
+The basic concept: green coffee is placed in the hopper at the top of the roaster – typically Jesse roasts in 10-pound batches.
 The roaster itself is preheated, and then the coffee is added.
 The roaster rotates the beans around vertically, then after a predetermined period of time (in Jesse’s case, that is often around 15 minutes), they are spit out into a cooling mechanism.
 This is where the freshly roasted beans are spun around to cool the beans – the roaster itself sucks outside cool air down through the beans.
 This setup also allows for the person roasting to quality control the beans through the whole process – a real hands-on experience.

 This is, in essence, the process, but it can be infinitely complex.
 The roasting machine – in this case, a Diedrich – is able to track the temperature inside the coffee beans.
 As a guideline, roasters use ‘roasting curves’ – which is a graphed guideline of temperature vs time.
 The curve describes the temperature rise in the beans over time and typically marks the first and second crack points.
 The ‘crack’ is when the bean physically cracks, which happens at a certain temperature, usually in the range of 400-405 degrees Fahrenheit.
-Typically roasting is taken to at least first crack when the bean becomes edible, and then sometimes for a second time.
+Typically roasting is taken to at least the first crack when the bean becomes edible, and then sometimes for a second time.
 Some roasters will take the bean past the second crack – Starbucks for example always takes their beans past the second crack.

 The amount of time that you roast the beans naturally has a direct impact on the ending flavor.
-Most of the varied flavors of coffee are dependent upon the quality of the green coffee to start – for example the aromas I described in smelling the green coffee can be had in the roasted coffee, if the roaster treats the beans properly.
-As Jesse says, roasting is about ‘enunciating’ the flavor of coffee.
+Most of the varied flavors of coffee are dependent upon the quality of the green coffee to start – for example, the aromas I described in smelling the green coffee can be had in the roasted coffee, if the roaster treats the beans properly.
+As Jesse says, roasting is about ‘enunciating’ the flavor of the coffee.
 In general the longer you roast, the more flavor you lose, and I shall attempt to explain why that is.

 Primarily there are two elements of the coffee bean which are responsible for the flavors – the acids and the lipids.
 The acids are more delicate and can be roasted out of the bean by roasting longer.
 They are often responsible for bright punchy flavors in coffee.
-The lipids tend to stick around when you roast longer, and they are responsible for the more deeper richer flavors in coffee.
+The lipids tend to stick around when you roast longer, and they are responsible for the deeper richer flavors in coffee.
 The acids tend to be more variable as well, so in general, the longer you roast, the more consistent the coffee because you are removing more of the acids – however, you also sacrifice the acid flavor.
 “Light” coffees are very popular in specialty coffee circles these days because they are such a unique experience – you can have a different experience with the same bean, from the same roaster, just due to slight variations in the roasting process.

 Starbucks tends to roast their coffee hotter and shorter than small independent roasters – that is, their roast curve is sharper than Jesse’s where he may roast twice as long.
 For Starbucks, this helps produce a more consistent result (which is important for a company that has many thousands of stores serving the same thing).
 They also use cheaper beans which lack aroma and flavor, to begin with.